EDE 380 Literacy for Early Childhood and Elementary Teachers

 For each of the two multi-chapter readings from the Wilde text, the instructor will provide in advance 5 study questions that you will need to answer fully and turn in on the Tuesdays of the weeks they are due.
 They will be scored on a similar basis as was done for the questions for the Vacca reading, with ratings of 2, 1, or 0 possible for each study question.
 For each reading, a total of 10 points is possible.

-There are 11 assignments from the Vacca text (66 total points possible) and 2 assignments from the Wilde text (20 total points possible), for a grand total of 86 points possible.
+There are 11 assignments from the Vacca text (66 total points possible), 2 assignments from the Wilde text (20 total points possible) and the Literacy Autobiography (10 points possible), for a grand total of 96 points possible.
 At the end of the semester, the number of points earned will be compared with the number of points possible, and a percentage will be computed for this portion of the course grade.

 Important Notice: For all homework, work turned in one class meeting late will have one point deducted; work turned in two class periods late will have two points deducted.
 Work turned in later two class meetings after it is due will not be accepted and will not be graded.